-The average cost of a 7kW solar system ranges between $6,700 and $8,480 or $0.95 per watt on average.
-You can go for a top quality system that costs more, or a good balance or quality and price.
+The average cost of a 7kW solar system will cost around $7,468.
+You can go for a top-quality system that costs more, or a good balance of quality and price.

 The table below provides average costs for 7kW solar systems for both standard and premium solar panels in Australia’s capital cities.

 |City||Average cost (standard panels)||Average cost (premium panels)|

 What is the typical power output for a 7kW solar system?

 A good quality, efficient 7kW solar system produces between 28kWh per day.
 The actual output capacity of the system depends on the following factors.